• Water Safety at Little Fishes Swimming School

 When choosing a swimming school it’s essential to check if the school and their instructors are approved through Swim South Africa.
 At Little Fishes Swimming School, instructors are qualified and register with Swimming South Africa every year.
 They also have current Level 1 First Aid Certification and are obliged to update their CPR qualifications and to produce a Police Clearance Certificate annually.

-Our centre is also sanctioned by Swim South Africa, which means that the highest level and teaching as well as facility offering is provided.
+Our centre is also registered with Swim South Africa, which means that the highest level and teaching as well as facility offering is provided.

-• How long will it take for your Child to Learn to Swim?
+• How long will it take for you or your Child to Learn to Swim?

 There is unfortunately no definitive answer to this question.
 What we can tell you is that there is no “quick fix” when it comes to learning to swim.
 The more committed you are to bringing your child to lessons regularly, the faster your child will progress.
 It is all about constant aquatic exposure.
 A child would learn to swim as quickly as he / she learns to walk if he / she was exposed to the aquatic environment as frequently as he / she was given the opportunity to practise walking.
 No child is the same and, as they learn to roll over, crawl, walk and talk at different times, so it is with swimming.